 The shovel would almost certainly be made by plastic mold injection, so before I spend too much time on structural analysis, I should double check to see if my design can even be molded.
 The first check I am going to carry out with SOLIDWORKS Plastics is to see if my chosen material can fill the cavity required to make my part.

 Straight away we can see we have a ‘short shot.’
 The combination of material and geometry has resulted in the plastic freezing before the cavity was filled.
 We can also see that where we put the injection gate would result in a weld line (where two fronts of plastic merge) weakness.
 So I am going to have to both move the injection gate and adjust the handle / rib wall thicknesses to make my design moldable.
 The SOLIDWORKS Plastics solvers are so fast that in short order I have my new design validated, and the plastic now completely fills the part.

 I now have a full 3D model of my shovel, but as the design has changed since the last structural analysis, it is prudent to re-run the simulation just to double check our answers.

-SolidWorks Plastics 2012 is currently available in North America, with other regions and countries to follow later this year.
-Visit our website to learn more about SolidWorks Plastics and to watch our First Look: SolidWorks Plastics video.
+SOLIDWORKS Plastics is currently available in North America, with other regions and countries to follow later this year.
+Visit our website to learn more about SOLIDWORKS Plastics and be sure to watch our First Look: SOLIDWORKS Plastics video.